-P&C insurers are subject to catastrophes: a series of property and automobile physical damage claims arising out of one event.
-Catastrophes are caused by various perils such as earthquake, tornado, wind, hail, flood or fire.
+P&C insurers are subject to catastrophes which are: a series of property and automobile physical damage claims arising from a single event.
+Catastrophes are caused by various perils such as earthquake, tornado, wind, hail, winter storm, flood or fire.
 Catastrophes can have a significant effect on our operating results and financial condition.
 The incidence and severity of catastrophes are inherently unpredictable.
-To limit our potential impact, we purchase reinsurance which will reimburse us for claims from a single catastrophe over \$35.0 million, to a maximum of \$1.3 billion.
+To limit our potential impact, we purchase reinsurance which will reimburse us for claims, related to a single event, to a maximum of \$1.3 billion.
 The maximum limit for catastrophe reinsurance applies to all P&C operations ultimately owned by CGL.
-The catastrophe program is arranged in a series of layers; we retain the initial \$35.0 million plus an additional 60% of the first layer and 17.5% of the second layer for a total of \$70.0 million in incurred claims, on losses up to \$150.0 million.
-Our maximum retention on any single event is \$70.0 million, which represents approximately 5.3% of our capital.
+After the application of the catastrophe program, the Company's maximum retained loss is \$70.0 million in incurred, which represents approximately 4.8% of our capital.
 For the purpose of capital management, we defined capital as shareholders' equity excluding AOCI.